Version: 1.2

 FreshGuard will:

-- Take reasonable steps to mitigate the effects of the Security Incident
+- Take reasonable steps to mitigate the effects of the Security Incident and prevent further unauthorized access

 - Nature of the incident